smigliorini/pcn/README.md

-# pcn
+# Provenance Constraint Network

-Provenance Constraint Network
+Source code for the paper # Tracking Social Provenance in Chains of Retweets